DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.6.0.md

 ## Alternate Floor Structure

+Keys are something new in the game
+- [ ] Add a new attribute to the player's attributes for the key
+- [ ] Make the UI element for keys visible again
+- [ ] Event for spending a key

 Rework the level generation system to accommodate for new generation structure.

 - [ ] Refactor level generation system (Linked List Approach)